X-Ray Luminous Supernovae: Threats to Terrestrial Biospheres

 The range of widths of the curves in Fig.~\ref{fig:Integrated Energy Plot} gives a general sense of the range of timescales associated with the measured SNe.
 The curves generally rise rapidly and then taper off, corresponding to a high initial X-ray luminosity that diminishes over time.
-In some examples, we have SNe measured at both early and late times (SN 1993J) which provide us with the understanding that these emissions are present for long periods of time after they first appear.
-Note that the time axis is logarithmic, so that the durations are not uniform widths across the plot.
+In some examples, we have SNe measured at both early and late times (SN 1993J), which provide us with the understanding that these emissions are present for long periods of time after they first appear.
+Note that the time axis is logarithmic so the durations are not uniform widths across the plot.

 A primary motive of our study is to work explicitly with confirmed SN data.
-Accordingly, two notable parameters are confining our analysis of the SN data to provide restrictive limitations in our overall assessment: (1) we are only considering the emission of these SNe from the given data points; i.e., we make no extrapolation about emission that may occur outside the epochs observed.
-And (2) we are only considering the emission of these SNe within the cited X-ray band reported by the original papers.
+Accordingly, two notable parameters are confining our analysis of the SN data to provide restrictive limitations in our overall assessment: (1) We are only considering the emission of these SNe from the given data points; i.e., we do not plot emission that may occur outside the epochs observed, and (2) we are only considering the emission of these SNe within the cited X-ray band reported by the original papers.